dottxt-ai/prompts/docs/reference/special_tokens.md

 ## Beginning and end of sequences

-`prompts` provides special variables in its templates that allows user to use special tokens in their prompts in a model-agnotic way:
+`prompts` provides special variables in its templates that allows user to use special tokens in their prompts in a model-agnostic way:

 ```python
 import prompts